Chinese Language — History, Development, Classifications, and Fun Facts

 Disyllable words, usually formed by two morphemes, are the most frequently used words in Modern Chinese.

 It is the most ancient language that is still in use today.

 Chinese is the most widely spoken language in the world, and is an official UN language.

 The use of homophonic characters is a fun part of Chinese culture.

-Characters that have the same or similar pronunciations with Ominous words would be avoided use in certain situations, especially in festivals or people's birthdays or weddings, such as Pear for "Separation", Four for "Death".
+Characters with the same or similar pronunciations with Ominous words would be avoided in certain situations, especially at festivals or people's birthdays or weddings, such as Pear for "Separation", and Four for "Death".

-Characters that have the same or similar pronunciations with auspicious words are widely used as lucky patterns or symbols, such as Apple for "Safe and Sound", and Eight for "Wealth and Fortune".
+Characters with the same or similar pronunciations with auspicious words are widely used as lucky patterns or symbols, such as Apple for "Safe and Sound" and Eight for "Wealth and Fortune".

 You Might Also Like: